 In the Moneysense survey referred to in our introduction, Lacombe received an excellent economic rating.
 The economic factors assessed included the unemployment rate, average income and a range of cost of living indicators.

-Are You Planning A Move To Canada?
+Are You Planning A Move To Alberta?

 Are you wondering whether to make the move and have endless questions?